Dayjo/OpenSourceRaffle/README.md

 # Simple Raffle Number Picker
 This is a simple raffle number picker.
 It is written in Javascript and uses Math.random to pick a random number between 1 and the specified number of tickets.
+It stores the picked numbers in an array so that they cannot be picked again.

 ## How to install
 1. Clone the repository